imagineLife/human-effort/remotely/culture-and-values/init.md

 ## GitLab Value Statements
 [GitLab Value Statements](https://learn.gitlab.com/coursera-remote-work/values)
 - [Collaboration](https://learn.gitlab.com/coursera-remote-work/values)
+  - Helping others is a priority
+  - We can rely on others' advice
+    - even folks not in the company
 - [Results](https://learn.gitlab.com/coursera-remote-work/values)
+  - Do what we promise
+  - Care about what we achieve
+  - Give each other agency
 - [Efficiency](https://learn.gitlab.com/coursera-remote-work/values)
+  - work on the right things
+    - no more
+    - no less
+  - de-duplication matters
 - [Diversity, inclusion, and Belonging](https://learn.gitlab.com/coursera-remote-work/values)
+  - foster environment where everyone can thrive
 - [Iteration](https://learn.gitlab.com/coursera-remote-work/values)
+  - do the smallest thing possible
+  - get it out the door
+  - we will know better how to move forward after something is released
 - [Transparency](https://learn.gitlab.com/coursera-remote-work/values)
+  -

 ## What are Values
 - "_...guiding principles that we use to make decisions_"